mcpcpc/mpscpi/README.md

 ### Quickstart

 The following is a basic example of how to spin up a new server instance.
+Note that mpscpi leaves instantiation of the network interface up to the user.

 ```micropython
 from mpscpi import MPSCPI